ABostrom/Renascitur/docs/Material Plane/Regions/Mokoweri/Solaran Research Complex.md

 **Challenge:** The Tech Workshop presents a treasure trove of forgotten inventions, from arcano-mechanical devices to enigmatic energy sources.
 Navigating the workshop requires not only intelligence but also an understanding of Solaran technology.
 You must decipher their designs, repair or activate ancient devices, and potentially face the consequences of meddling with their creations.
 Here, the line between discovery and peril is often thin, demanding both wisdom and resourcefulness from those who dare to explore its depths.

+1. **Solaran Data Crystals:** Crystal shards containing vast repositories of Solaran knowledge, including advanced technological blueprints, magical insights, and historical records.
+Accessing these crystals could grant the players new skills or technological advancements.
+2. **Chrono-Stasis Sphere:** A mysterious orb with the power to slow the passage of time within a specific area.
+It could be a valuable tool for strategic planning or escaping dangerous situations.

 ### Crysallography Lab